Best Of ...

 The Smiths

-I can’t really do an 80s list without including the Smiths.
-Music fans tend to fall into different camps with this band.
-Love the band, hate Morrissey but love Johnny Marr and various stops in between.
+Music fans seem to fall into different camps with this band.
+Love the band, hate Morrissey but love Johnny Marr..
 There is so much incredible guitar work from Marr and plenty of great lyrics from Morrissey from back in the day.
 There’s a lot more to this band than “How Soon is Now” for the uninitiated.